 Qualified Muslim Counsellor and CBT Therapist

-Salaamun Alaykum, Welcome to Zamzam Counselling- an affordable and professional counselling and CBT service offered by a qualified muslim counsellor.
+Salaamun Alaykum, Welcome to Zamzam Counselling- an affordable and professional counselling and CBT service offered by an experienced, well-qualified muslim counsellor and cognitive behavioural therapist.

-This page will give you an idea of how I practice and my qualifications, experience & registration details.
+This page will give you an idea of my practice, qualifications, experience & registration details.

-In my private practice, I integrate Islamic values with highly effective conventional therapeutic approaches like Cognitive Behavioural Therapy (CBT), Mindfulness, Person-centred approach and Attachment Narrative Therapy.
+In my private practice with Muslim clients, I integrate Islamic values with highly effective conventional therapeutic approaches like Cognitive Behavioural Therapy (CBT), Mindfulness, Person-centred approach and Attachment Narrative Therapy.

 Qualifications and Training